-- 4) EDCTs under this grant are single purpose and will be trained to detect "live" explosives only, not "simulated" explosives.
-EDCTs must not have received previous training to detect any other substances. - 5) The recipient will ensure that each EDCT receives on-site proficiency training at a minimum of 4 hours per week per duty cycle.
+- 5) The recipient will ensure that each EDCT receives on-site proficiency training at a minimum of 4 hours per week per duty cycle.
 This training shall include, but not be limited to, mass transit passenger cars, terminals/platforms, luggage, freight/warehouses, and vehicles.
 Complete, detailed, and accurate training records must be maintained for all proficiency training conducted by each EDCT.
-These records must be made available to FEMA upon request. - 6) The recipient will conduct appropriate training or other canine activities, within view of the public, to increase public awareness of EDCTs and provide a noticeable deterrent to acts which affect public safety or mass transit operations.
+These records must be made available to FEMA upon request; - 6) The recipient will conduct appropriate training or other canine activities, within view of the public, to increase public awareness of EDCTs and provide a noticeable deterrent to acts which affect public safety or mass transit operations.
 The recipient will also ensure that such activities include, over a period of time, a presence in operational areas of the mass transit system during peak and off-peak hours.
-The recipient agrees that EDCTs will be utilized in the field at least 80% of their duty time, annually. - 7) The recipient will provide safe and sanitary kennel facilities for program canines, and these costs may be allowable with prior approval by FEMA.
+The recipient agrees that EDCTs will be utilized in the field at least 80% of their duty time, annually; - 7) The recipient will provide safe and sanitary kennel facilities for program canines, and these costs may be allowable with prior approval by FEMA.
 This applies to kenneling canines at a mass transit system, handlers' residences, or commercial boarding facilities.
 Canines must not be left in makeshift accommodations or without proper supervision, protection, and care.
-The recipient will ensure that canines are transported on-duty and off-duty in vehicles configured with adequate temperature control, padding, and screening to ensure proper health, safety, and security. - 8) The recipient will ensure that adequate routine and emergency veterinary care are provided for all canines.
+The recipient will ensure that canines are transported on-duty and off-duty in vehicles configured with adequate temperature control, padding, and screening to ensure proper health, safety, and security; and - 8) The recipient will ensure that adequate routine and emergency veterinary care are provided for all canines.